Learn why a koi pond owner should feed the best koi food for their living jewels to help with fish health, color, and pond water quality.

 Manda Fu Koi Food

-To add extra enjoyment to your time feeding koi, keep Manda Fu in your hand for easy petting.
+To add extra enjoyment to your time feeding koi, keep Manda Fu in your hand for easy petting as a great koi treat.
 In the summertime, your koi will love this as a treat.
 It is also suitable for autumn, winter and spring.
 You can feed when the water temperature drops as low as 45°F to 50°F.

 Color Up Koi Food